Ever heard of Keranique? Or read any Keranique reviews?

-As I mentioned, Keranique is not suitable for certain people.
+As I mentioned, Keranique Hair Regrowth Treatment is not suitable for certain people.
 This is because minoxidil, even in its 2% form, is quite a strong treatment.
-So if any of the following applies to you, I’d recommend trying something else.
+So if any of the following applies to you, I’d recommend trying something else for hair regrowth.

 The four treatments mentioned above make up the complete Keranique Hair Regrowth System.
 But the brand also sells the following 5 products, which could make a nice addition to your shopping cart.

 This touch of magic includes peptides, stem cell culture extract, vitamins and botanicals to provide some sweet nourishment to your scalp and hair follicles.
-It also boosts your hair’s resilience and lowers scalp inflammation to help prevent hair loss.
+It also boosts your hair’s resilience and lowers scalp inflammation to reduce hair thinning and prevent hair loss.
 Nice one.

 Massage a small amount daily into dry hair.
 And I mean small… the bottle is teensy so you’ll want it to last.